• 10,660 Reviews

 The Right Place for You

-You are the person who will be looking after the table: adding food, cleaning, maintaining.
+You are the person who will be looking after the table: adding food, cleaning, and maintaining.
 And most importantly, you are the person who is hoping to get enjoyment from watching the birds feed.
 So the position of the table needs to be right for you.

 Can You See it?

-When you position your bird table check that you have a good view of it.
-Go into the house, sit in your favourite chair, stand at the kitchen sink.
+When you position your bird table, check that you have a good view of it.
+Go into the house, sit in your favourite chair, and stand at the kitchen sink.
 Can you see the table?
 The height of the table comes into play here too.
 If the table is too high, you may not see it easily from a chair in the house.

 Can you see it from where you sit in the garden?
-During the fine spring weather we had in lockdown we spent hours in the mornings sitting in the garden drinking coffee and watching the action on the bird table.
-If you can get your table far enough away from the birds that you don’t disturb them, and near enough so that you can see them, you’ve cracked it!
+During the fine spring weather we had in lockdown, we spent hours in the mornings sitting in the garden drinking coffee and watching the action on the bird table.
+If you can get your table far enough away from the birds that you don't disturb them and near enough so that you can see them, you've cracked it!

 Will It Stay Upright?